FWolfe/Zomboid-Modding-Guide/README.md

 ----------------------------------------
 ### Decompiling The Java
 **_TODO: Brief outline of installing and working with a decompiler._**

+To truly understand Zomboid's Java API, you need to peak 'under the hood'.
+For those unfamiliar with Java, the code is written in .java files (standard text like .lua) then 'compiled' into .class files.
+Compiling is the process for turning human readable code (text) into machine readable instructions.
+To read Zomboid's Java we need to 'decompile' it: turn the machine readable instructions back into human readable code.

+Its worth mentioning that decompiling is not exact.
+The output code is going to  be slightly different then the code as it was originally written.
+That's because usually in a language there are multiple ways of writing the same thing, some are more optimized then others.
+Part of the compilers job is to optimize the code as it converts it to machine instruction.
+When you decompile you're working with this modified version of the original.

+There are multiple Java decompilers but the most commonly used and easiest to work with is [JD-GUI]()

+#### Installing

+#### Where to start

 ----------------------------------------
 ### Overwriting Vanilla Code